Our offices will be closed:

 All employers are required to post a new minimum wage poster for all employees to see.
-Minimum wage posters can be printed here, when available.
+Minimum wage posters can be printed from our website, when NYS makes them available.

 Sometime between December 1, 2016 and February, 2017 you can expect to receive notification of your 2017 State of Florida Unemployment Insurance Rate.
 Please forward that information to us to ensure accurate and timely collection and payment of this tax.
 (Email: firstname.lastname@example.org Fax: 1- 866-440-1473).

-In February, 2017 you can expect to receive notification of your 2017 New York State Unemployment Insurance Tax Rate.
-The rate will be retro-active to January 1, 2017.
-Please forward that information to us to ensure accurate and timely collection and payment of this tax.
-(Email: firstname.lastname@example.org Fax: 585-475-1473.
+In February, 2018 you can expect to receive notification of your 2018 New York State Unemployment Insurance Tax Rate.
+The rate will be retro-active to January 1, 2018.
+Please forward that information to us to ensure accurate and timely collection and payment of this tax. (email@example.com or fax 866-440-1473).

-If your company paid Medical premiums on behalf of shareholders please report the 2016 totals prior to your last payroll of 2016.
+If your company pays Medical premiums on behalf of shareholders please report the 2017 totals prior to your last payroll of 2017.
 This information must be reported on the Shareholders’ W-2.
-This medical premium payment has now become taxable for FICA and Medicare, in addition to the Federal and State withholding taxes.

 NEW: S-Corp Medical is now subject to FICA/Medicare and these taxes will be deducted, collected, paid when the S-Corp Medical amount is reported to us.
 In 2017 2% shareholders of the S-Corp should report the S-Corp Medical amount to us for the year, divided by the number of pay periods you will have in 2017.
 This will allow us to collect and pay the FICA/Medicare tax on this figure throughout the year as now required by law.